Naseband/APC40Interface/README.md

 # APC40Interface

 C++ Library to interact with the Akai APC 40 (portable MIDI controller).
-There is great support for Ableton, Tractor, FL Studio etc. so this is not meant for those.
-This is to play around with it without digging into the protocols.

 Uses the RtMidi Library.